carneirofc/dotfiles/README.md

 ## zsh

-zsh can should be installed using Ansible using this [playbook](./playbook.yml).
+zsh should be installed using Ansible using this [playbook](./playbook.yml).
 Enable the role settings the corresponding variable to `true`.

 ```yml
 ---